Back to all articles

 It sounds a bit shifty, but ‘hacking’ the funnel basically comes down to optimizing 3 simple things:

-• Increasing the volume in your funnel (lead generation)
+• Increasing the volume in your funnel (lead generation) - you can also use a marketing dashboard for this

 • Increasing the conversion rate from one phase to the next (conversion)